Female toplessness in the United States

-Topfreedom by state
+Topless freedom by state

 California

 State law allows public nudity that is neither lewd nor offensive.

 San Francisco allows public female toplessness, although public nudity is banned as of February 2013.
 Women cannot be topless in San Francisco parks without advance permission from the city.
 A popular spot for female toplessness in San Francisco is Baker Beach, a nude beach located in the Presidio neighborhood.

 In Berkeley it is a misdemeanor or infraction for a woman to expose "any portion of the breast at or below the areola".

 Oakland's dress law says that women cannot wear "any type of clothing so that any portion of such part of the breast may be observed".

 San Jose bars anything "less than completely and opaquely covered" female breasts.

 In Los Angeles, UCSD graduate student Anni Ma, a "Free the Nipple" protester, was arrested for indecent exposure at a Bernie Sanders rally on March 23, 2016, when she removed masking tape covering her nipples.
 She has filed a federal lawsuit against the Los Angeles Police Department.
 Her attorney claims she was never "nude" and that California's indecent exposure law applies only to genitals, not breasts.
 She is also suing for constitutional violations, gender discrimination and violations of federal civil rights laws.
-She was topless at a Bernie Sanders campaign rally, Saturday, March 19, 2016 in Phoenix, and she was led to the back of the venue without incident.
+She was topless at a Bernie Sanders campaign rally, Saturday, March 19, 2016, in Phoenix, and she was led to the back of the venue without incident.

 The Venice Beach neighborhood of Los Angeles, in 1974, was home to a naturist resort that scandalized the community, attracted cameras and spurred LA to ban nudity.
 Venice Neighborhood Council, in 2015, moved to make the area exempt from the city's ban on topless sunbathing.

 In La Jolla, a community of San Diego, female toplessness is allowed in a nude beach called Black's Beach.